Is the Regents Alternative Pathway for Iowa Licensure (RAPIL) only for secondary teaching?

 No - however, RAPIL was designed to help meet the needs of school districts.
 Thus, meeting the requirements for an endorsement in a shortage area will provide more opportunities for internships.
-Current shortage areas are: Industrial Technology, Family and Consumer Science, Agriculture, Physics, English as a Second Language, and all Foreign Languages.
+Current shortage areas are: Industrial Technology, Family and Consumer Science, Agriculture, Physics, Earth Science, All Science, Business, Mathematics, All Social Studies, and all World Languages.
 Some districts may have a shortage of secondary teacher candidates in other content areas.

 Not according to the letter of the law.
 However, the spirit of the law is to bring experienced professional knowledge to Iowa's classrooms.
 Having a baccalaureate degree and work experience in the area in which you wish to teach will favor your selection.

 Further, if you wish to teach in an area outside your degree, completing the necessary coursework for the endorsements may mean more time.
 If you require more than 9 credit hours of coursework to complete your main endorsement area, your admission will be delayed.
 Finally, you are more likely to secure an internship in your area of work experience and degree.

 An endorsement is the subject area in which you will be licensed to teach.
 A list of secondary endorsements RAPIL recommends for licensure in can be found under Prospective Students > Endorsement Checklists.

 You can complete a self-analysis by downloading and endorsement worksheet for the area(s) you are interested in.
 Go to Prospective Students > Endorsements Checklists and click on the link for the subject area you wish to teach.
 Use transcripts from your previously completed coursework to fill courses you feel meet the specified requirements.

 The official endorsement analysis process is conducted by the University of Iowa and a requirement of the application process.
 Complete and submit an application (steps can be found under Apply) to upload your transcripts for review.
 Upon review of your transcript, the Licensure Analyst will email you a letter detailing your progress toward endorsement completion and any additional courses you will need to complete for the endorsement(s) you wish to teach.